Nebukam/mkfont/docs/docs/views/viewport-unicode.md

 Copying glyph characters is especially useful when you need to generate narrowed down atlases for your font, or simply need a quick wait to generate a parse-able list of glyphs.

-The {% include btn.html ico="text-unicode-char" %} action will generate this kind of results :
+The {% include btn ico="text-unicode-char" %} action will generate this kind of results :

     A
     B
     C
     D

-The {% include btn.html ico="text-unicode" %} action will generate this kind of results :
+The {% include btn ico="text-unicode" %} action will generate this kind of results :

     U+0041
     U+0042